batuhanngulec/SwagLabsTestAutomation/README.md

 # Swag Labs Cypress Test Automation

 This project is an automated testing framework created using Cypress for e-commerce sites.
 It tests various functionalities and user interactions on both mobile and desktop browsers.
+The framework includes comprehensive test reporting using Mochawesome, providing detailed insights into test execution.
+Additionally, the project is integrated with Jenkins CI for continuous integration, enabling automated test runs and report generation in a CI/CD pipeline.

 ## Project Overview